Fund-raising to get easier for stressed firms

 - It has been represented that the pricing guidelines are too onerous for any financial investment to consider investments in a stressed company.

 - The preferential allotment can be done at a price that is not less than the average of the weekly high and low of the volume-weighted average prices of the shares during the two weeks preceding the relevant date.

 - Typically, a preferential allotment is priced on the preceding 26 weeks share price movement which is practically difficult for stressed companies since the shares see massive erosion in their value.

 - Further, the regulator has proposed that if an investor had acquired more than 25% in the company by way of preferential allotment, they will be exempted from making an open offer for further 26% shares.

 - However, as a safeguard, SEBI has proposed that the allotment can only be made to entities that are not part of the promoter group and the resolutions related to the allotment and the exemption from making an open offer will have to be approved by a majority of minority shareholders.

 - Further, the shares allotted will have a three-year lock-in period.

-- Meanwhile, for a company to qualify as a stressed entity, it should comply with at least two of the three criteria, namely default on its payment obligations for two consecutive quarters, credit rating of listed securities downgraded to D and existence of inter-creditor agreement in terms of Reserve Bank of India (Prudential Framework for Resolution of Stressed Assets) Directions 2019 dated June 7, 2019.
+- Meanwhile, for a company to qualify as a stressed entity, it should comply with at least two of the three criteria, namely, default on its payment obligations for two consecutive quarters, the credit rating of listed securities downgraded to D and existence of an inter-creditor agreement in terms of Reserve Bank of India (Prudential Framework for Resolution of Stressed Assets) Directions 2019 dated June 7, 2019.